Jermaine Williams

 Jermaine Charles Williams (born December 31, 1982), is an American actor, producer and dancer from Rialto, California.
 He dances for the Norwood Kids Foundation.

 He is best known for his role as Mushmouth in Fat Albert and Noel in Stomp the Yard.
 He appeared in the spoof film The Comebacks as iPod.
 He co-starred as Coleman "The Slaw" Galloway in the Disney Channel Original Series The Jersey.
+He currently appears as Antoine DuBois in the HBO Max original series The Pitt.